jermspeaks/christmas-adventure/sections/section-254.md

 *Something's not right,* you thought, but you weren't sure what. *The magic seems... quiet.
 Too quiet.*

-The Memory Keeper pulsed softly, and you could feel its concern.
+The Keepsake Keeper pulsed softly, and you could feel its concern.
 "The magic is suppressed," it said, its voice worried.
 "It's not balanced—it's being held back.
 This is not a solution.
 This is a delay.
 The magic will eventually break free, and when it does, it will be worse than before."

 *Oh no,* you realized. *I didn't fix it.
 I just suppressed it.
 And when it breaks free, it will be worse.*